nktice/AMD-AI/dev.md

 2024-09-11 - Ubuntu 24.04 has introduced Linux Kernel 6.8.0-44 Generic, it turns out this kernel is incompatible with amdgpu-dkms .
 I did the normal (daily) sudo apt update -y && sudo apt upgrade -y and got errors about amdgpu-dkms not installing, and then in the next reboot Ubuntu wouldn't start (black screen at boot).
 So beware of this upgrade, as things are disasterously broken at the present time.
 Bug report here : https://github.com/ROCm/ROCm/issues/3701  .

-2024-09-13 - Updates to introduce workaround for kernel version ( not working with amdgpu-dkms ), and various other updates.
-6.2 works with multi-gpu arrangements now - so there are updates in here to refer to the proper new versions.
+2024-09-13 - ROCm 6.2 works with multi-gpu arrangements now - so there are updates in here to refer to the proper new versions.

+2024-09-15 - Update to add edit one line of amdgpu-dkms so that it will work with Ubuntu 24.04.1's default kernel ( and perhaps others as well... ).

 --------